 The NCLEX Advantage

-The King’s/LCCC Dual Bachelor of Science Degree makes it possible for you to take the National Council Licensure Exam (NCLEX) before your senior year, an advantage no other nursing baccalaureate program in the region offers.
+The King’s/LCCC Dual Degrees in Nursing makes it possible for you to take the National Council Licensure Exam (NCLEX) before your senior year, an advantage no other nursing baccalaureate program in the region offers.
 By taking the NCLEX in your third year, you’ll be able to work part-time as an RN during your senior year, giving you a chance to jump-start your nursing career and gain valuable practical experience while you complete your BS in nursing.

 The program provides learning experiences in a variety of clinical settings, including community health agencies, clinics, hospitals and homes.
 Students have the opportunity to analyze a variety of issues in professional nursing practice and health care.
 Students are also introduced to a basic understanding of how evidence is developed, including the research process and clinical judgment in nursing.
 Students will understand and respect variations in care and increased complexity across continuum of care.